demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### jamf-get-computers
 ***
-This command will return a list of all computers with their associated IDs .
-By default, will return the first 50 computers to the context (ID + name).
+Returns a list of all computers with their associated IDs.
+By default, returns the first 50 computers to the context (ID + name).
 This command is a replacement for ``jamf-get-computers`` in jamf v1 integration.

 #### Base Command